allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

 #### Query Experiments
 You can also search and query Tasks in the system.
-Use the [`Task.get_tasks`](../../references/sdk/task.md#taskget_tasks) method to retrieve Task objects and filter based on the specific values of the Task - status, parameters, metrics and more!
+Use the [`Task.get_tasks`](../../references/sdk/task.md#taskget_tasks) class method to retrieve Task objects and filter based on the specific values of the Task - status, parameters, metrics and more!

 ```python
 from clearml import Task